JonathanMEdwards/subtext10/doc/language.md

   x + y
 }
 ```
-When this program is called, as in `1 plus 2`, the value on the left, 1, is set into the first input item, named `x`.
-The value 2 is set into the second input item, named `y`, resulting in:
+When this program is called, as in `1 plus 2`, the value on the left, 1, becomes the value of the first input item, named `x`.
+The value 2 becomes the value of the second input item, named `y`, resulting in:
 ```
 do {
   x: 1